Node.js Architecture - Single thread, call stack, synchronous and asynchronous I/O in Node.js

 Call Stack

-To illustrate this further, let's take a look at an example of the code that converts Celsius to Fahrenheit:
+To clarify how the call stack works, look at the following example of code that converts Celsius to Fahrenheit:

 const add = (a, b) => a + b;